Samu1311/XRD1-VR/blogposts/06_The_Great_Merge.md

 - portals opened as expected
 - performance remained acceptable

-We had a mostly working MVP, even if the process wasn’t smooth... at ALL
+We had a mostly working MVP, even if the process wasn’t smooth... at ALL!

 ## 🧠 Reflection
 This was the most “real software engineering” week so far.
 Merging multiple independent XR projects is messy — but facing this together taught us a lot about organization and communication.
 Additionally, we learned an important lesson - to do environments in smaller scales using less assets and focusing more on the interactions, as well as to **never again** leave merging for projects this large for the last few days before the presentation...
 At least we had fun?
-Not counting the merging..._shudders in PTSD_
+Not counting the merging..._shudders in PTSD_.

 ## 🔭 Next Steps
 Final presentation week + final bug fixes after the presentation.